-DSE workstation assessments take into account the design and layout of an employees workplace and what their job entails, and highlight any issues found that may be detrimental to their health.
+DSE workstation assessments take into account the design and layout of an employee’s workplace and what their job entails and highlight any issues found that may be detrimental to their health.

 When problems are identified, solutions are put forward in an attempt to improve the set-up of the workstation to best reduce the risk of musculoskeletal pain or injury, which can have a hugely detrimental effect on an employee’s health and well-being.

-When a workforce is pain free and happy and healthy, there is a decreased risk of both absenteeism and presenteeism, which can also see an increase in efficiency and productivity across the business.
+When a workforce is pain-free and happy and healthy, there is a decreased risk of both absenteeism and presenteeism, which can also see an increase in efficiency and productivity across the business.

-Mental health problems can also impact on a person’s health and well-being.
-These issues are becoming increasingly prevalent in today’s society and, in fact, the COVID-19 pandemic has seen more than half of adults say their mental health has worsened since the start of lockdown in March, according to a recent survey by charity MIND.
+Mental health problems can also impact a person’s health and well-being.
+These issues are becoming increasingly prevalent in today’s society and, in fact, the COVID-19 pandemic has seen more than half of adults say their mental health has worsened since the start of the lockdown in March, according to a recent survey by charity MIND.

 Restrictions on seeing family and friends, loneliness and worries about health were found to be factors.
 However, mental health can also be exasperated when people are suffering from physical pain.
 Therefore, if workstation assessments can reduce the risk of physical ailments, employees may be less likely to suffer from mental health problems too.